I've often wondered

 the event with his coach, Freddy Frog.

-thought to myself that nothing would help him beat me now.
+I thought to myself that nothing would help him beat me now.
 Why won't

 he just give up and save himself all this trouble and humiliation?!

-was just a couple of days before the race, when I thought I would
+It was just a couple of days before the race, when I thought I would

 spy on Ted and Freddy while they trained outside.
 I hid behind a